ducin/ducin.dev/posts/what-is-frontend-architecture.md

 On the technical level, we form the following questions:
 - How much should we [**encourage/discourage code reuse**](https://softwareyoga.com/is-your-code-dry-or-wet/)?
   - The more we reuse, the [less code is needed](https://bit.ly/47GxRFC), but also the less independent the teams will become (!), especially when shared pieces change rather frequently than not (as *compared* with [**Shared Nothing Architecture**](https://en.wikipedia.org/wiki/Shared-nothing_architecture))
   - what would be the **consequences of changing a shared piece** (a file, a component library, an artifact, etc)?
 Would a rebuild be needed?
 If yes - rebuild of how many pieces?
 How much testing (hopefully automatic) would be needed?
 How many pieces get deployed?
-Sequentially or indepentently?
+Sequentially or independently?
 How long would it all take?
 How much unnecessary effort / time loss gets introduced by this sharing?
     - and how does that affect our [uptime](https://en.wikipedia.org/wiki/Uptime)/[SLA](https://en.wikipedia.org/wiki/Service-level_agreement)?
 - How flexible is your system and how do you [measure your architecture](https://dora.dev/research/)?
   - In short, what is the expected and current [TTM](https://en.wikipedia.org/wiki/Time_to_market)?
 But also: